vamsigutta/vamsigutta/content/posts/basicmcpbot/index.md

 Well, on their own, LLMs can only generate text, they can’t directly trigger actions or run code.
 That’s where frameworks come in.
 These frameworks act as a bridge between the LLM and the tools you want to use.

-Here’s how it works: you provide some metadata about the tools (like the function name, parameters, and description) which is passed as context to the model.
+**Here’s how it works**: you provide some metadata about the tools (like the function name, parameters, and description) which is passed as context to the model.
 Based on this info and the user's query, the LLM generates a special output that *looks* like a function call with the right parameters.
 The framework then takes that output and actually runs the function.

 Not all LLMs can do this, only those that are specifically trained to support function calling.
 And there are some popular frameworks out there that make this integration easier, like: